tedsomething/swiftui-metal-blur/README.md

-A demo SwiftUI app using Metal shaders to apply a custom blur filter.
+A demo SwiftUI app using Metal shaders to apply a custom blur filters.

 **Blur filters:**